folkforms/markdown-to-x/docs/templates.md

 });
 ```

-It should be reasonably obvious how a templating system works: Anything inside `%` symbols is considered a template variable and the code will attempt to replace it with something from the in-memory object above.
-For example, `%description%` will be replaced with the value of 'description' from the in-memory object.
+Anything inside `%` symbols is considered a template variable and the code will attempt to replace it with something from the in-memory object above.
+For example, `%description%` will be replaced with the value of the `description` attribute from the in-memory object.

 Note 1: "Qualifiers" are instructions like `[indent:2]` that can follow a template variable name.
 They must be inside the `%` symbols.
 See the "Qualifiers" section below for details.

-Note 2: `@filename` is a special template variable (denoted by the `@` symbol) that will substitute the input filename.
+Note 2: `@filename` is a special template variable (denoted by the `@` symbol) that will be replaced with the input filename.

 ## Qualifiers